virgild/caddy-tlsconsul/README.md

 )
 ```
 - [DEPRECATED] ~~Change dir into `caddy/caddymain` and compile Caddy with `build.bash`~~
-- Change dir into `caddy/caddymain` and compile Caddy with `go run build.go`
+- Change dir into `caddy/caddy` do a `go get github.com/caddyserver/builds` and compile Caddy with `go run build.go`

 ## Configuration